opencost/opencost/ui/README.md

 * `npm >= 7.0.0`

 ## Installation & Running
-To run the UI, open a terminal to the `opencost/ui/` directory (where this README is located) and run
+To run the UI, open a terminal to the `opencost/ui/server` directory (where this README is located in `opencost/ui`) and run

 ```
 npm install